rithanravikumar/rithanravikumar/README.md

-- 👋 Hi, I’m  Rithan R
+- 👋 Hi, I’m  Rithan Ravikumar.
-- I'm a Data Scientist
+- I'm a Data Scientist.
 - Please have a look at my work.